You’ve a WD Elements external hard drive.

 3. Choose Your Western Digital Elements Drive.

 To the left of the popup window, you’ll find your WD Elements drive listed.
 You’ll find it under the ‘External’ drives heading.

 Click on your WD Elements at the top level of the list.
 (Important)

 Can’t see the External Drive List or only one heading?

 You can fix this by looking at the top of your Disk Utility popup window.

 Choose ‘Show all Devices’ this will show you the drive and the volume.
 All the levels.
 And you’ll be able to pick your WD Elements drive.

-The next window you’ll see on your Mac is where you set and size the number of partitions you want.
+The next window you’ll see on your Mac, is where you set up the number of partitions you want.

 The large circle is how your WD Elements drive is partitioned now on your Mac.